WebAssembly/stack-switching/proposals/stack-switching/Explainer.md

 )
 ```

-Here, the function `entry` is still responsible for resuming tasks from the task
+Here, the event loop is still responsible for resuming tasks from the
-queue, starting with some initial task.
-Thus, it will still be the parent of
+task queue, starting with some initial task.
+Thus, it will still be
-all task continuations, as in the previous version.
+the parent of all task continuations, as in the previous version.
-However, `$entry` is no longer responsible for handling suspensions of tasks.
+However, it is no longer responsible for handling suspensions of
-Instead, it only resumes the next task from the queue whenever the previously
+tasks.
+Instead, it only resumes the next task from the queue whenever
-running task returns.
-Yielding execution from one task that merely wishes to
+the previously running task returns.
+Yielding execution from one task
-suspend itself to another will be handled by the tasks themselves, using the
+that merely wishes to suspend itself to another will be handled by the
-`switch` instruction.
+tasks themselves, using the `switch` instruction.

-The fact that `$entry` does not handle suspensions is reflected by the fact that
+The fact that the event loop does not handle suspensions is reflected
-its `resume` instruction does not install a suspend handler for the tag
+by the fact that its `resume` instruction does not install a suspend
-`yield`.
-Instead, the resume instruction installs a *switch handler* for tag
+handler for the `yield` tag.
+Instead, the resume instruction installs
-`yield`.
-If a task wants to yield execution to another, it simply calls a separate
+a *switch handler* for tag `yield`.
+In order to yield execution a task
-function `$yield_to_next`.
-Therein, the scheduling logic picks the next task
+calls a separate function `$yield_to_next`.
+The scheduling logic picks
-`$next_task` and switches directly to it.
-Here, the target continuation (i.e.,
+the next task `$next_task` and switches directly to it.
+Here, the
-`$next_task` in `$yield_to_next`) receives the current continuation (i.e., the
+target continuation (i.e., `$next_task` in `$yield_to_next`) receives
+the suspended current continuation (i.e., the one that just called
-one that just called `$switch_to_next`) as an argument.
-Thus, we use the payload
+`$switch_to_next`) as an argument.
+The payload passing mechanism used
-passing mechanism used for integer values in the generator example to pass
+for integer values in the generator example is now used to pass
 continuation references.
-The task that we switched to is then responsible for enqueuing the previous
-continuation (i.e., the one received as a payload) in the task list.

-As a minor complication, we need to encode the fact that the continuation
-switched to receives the current one as an argument in the type of
-the continuations handled by all scheduling logic.
-Thus, the type `$ct` is recursive: A continuation of that type takes a value of
-type `(ref null $ct)` as a parameter.
-In order to give the same type to continuations that have yielded execution
-(i.e., created by `switch`) and those continuations that correspond to beginning
-the execution of a `$task_i` function (i.e., those created by `cont.new`), we
-add a `(ref null $ct)` parameter to all of the `$task_i` functions.
-Finally, observe that the `$entry` function passes a null continuation to any
-continuation it resumes, indicating to the resumed continuation that there is no
-previous continuation to enqueue in the task list.

-Note that installing a switch handler for `$yield` in `entry` is strictly
-necessary: It still acts as a delimiter, determining the shape of the
-continuation created when a `switch` using `yield` is performed.
-The resulting stack switching is symmetric in the following sense: Rather than
-switching back to the parent (as `suspend` would), `switch` effectively replaces
-the continuation under the handler for `yield` in `$entry` with a different
-continuation.

-Our proposal also allows passing additional payloads when `switch`-ing from one
-continuation to another, besides the continuation switched away from.
-We
-eschewed this in our example, which is reflected by the type `$ct` having no
-further parameters besides the continuation argument required by `switch`.

-However, this mechanism could be used to optimize the implementation of task
-switching further:
-In `$scheduler2`, if a `$task_i` function finishes and therefore returns, two
-stack switches are required to continue execution in the next task in the queue.
-This is due to the fact that the returning continuation switches to the parent
-(i.e., `$entry`), which then resumes the next task.
-To avoid this, we could
-establish the following convention for all of our task functions: Immediately
-before they would ordinarily return, they `switch` to the next task.
-When doing
-so, they would pass a new flag to the target continuation to indicate that the
-source continuation should not be enqueued in the task list, but canceled.
-The
-latter can be achieved using the dedicated instruction `resume.throw`.
+The task that we switched to is now
+responsible for enqueuing the previous continuation (i.e., the one
+received as a payload) in the task list.

+As a minor complication, we need to encode the fact that the
+continuation switched to receives the current one as an argument in
+the type of the continuations handled by all scheduling logic.
+This
+means the type `$ct` must be recursive: a continuation of this type
+takes a value of type `(ref null $ct)` as a parameter.
+In order to
+give the same type to continuations that have yielded execution (those
+created by `switch`) and those continuations that correspond to
+beginning the execution of a `$task_i` function (those created by
+`cont.new`), we add a `(ref null $ct)` parameter to all of the
+`$task_i` functions.
+Finally, observe that the event loop passes a
+null continuation to any continuation it resumes, indicating to the
+resumed continuation that there is no previous continuation to enqueue
+in the task list.

+Note that installing a switch handler for `$yield` in `entry` is
+strictly necessary.
+It acts as a delimiter, determining the extent of
+the suspended continuation created when performing `switch
+$yield`.
+This form of stack switching is symmetric in the following
+sense.
+Rather than switching back to the parent (as `suspend` would),
+`switch` effectively replaces the continuation under the handler for
+`yield` in the event loop with a different continuation.

+The proposal also allows passing additional payloads when performing a
+switch instruction, besides the suspended current continuation.
+For
+simplicity, our example does not make use of this feature, as we can
+see from the type `$ct`, which has no further parameters besides the
+continuation argument required by `switch`.
+However, this mechanism
+could be used to optimise the implementation of task scheduling
+further.

+In `$scheduler2`, if a `$task_i` function finishes and therefore
+returns, two stack switches are required to continue execution in the
+next task in the queue.
+This is due to the fact that the returning
+continuation switches to the parent (i.e., the event loop), which then
+resumes the next task.
+To avoid this additional stack switch, we could
+add boilerplate code to all of our task functions.
+Immediately before
+a task function would ordinarily return, it should instead switch to
+the next task.
+When doing so, it should pass a new flag to the target
+continuation to indicate that the source continuation should not be
+enqueued in the task list, but should instead be cancelled.
+Cancellation
+can be implemented using another instruction, `resume_throw`, which is
+described later in the document.

 <!--- ## Examples